shun4midx/FQ-HLL-Keyboard/README.md

 Download the latest release of the app [here](https://github.com/shun4midx/FQ-HLL-Keyboard/releases/latest), install the apk and head to your phone's keyboard settings.
 Enable `FQ-HLL Keyboard` and switch to the keyboard.

-Keyboard settings can be found by launching the FQ-HLL Keyboard app installed with the apk, or by pressing the `⎋` button on the keyboard.
+Keyboard settings can be found by launching the FQ-HLL Keyboard app installed with the apk, or by pressing the `⎋` button on the keyboard/holding down enter key in zhuyin keyboard.

 Keyboard settings are saved across updates of the app.

 ### Usage

-#### main keyboard autocorrection bar
+#### main keyboard/autocorrection bar

 - bold word: autoreplace
 - first suggestion to the left when there is a bolded suggestion is your input
 - hold down user inputted suggestion to add word to dictionary
 - hold down autocorrected suggestion to remove word from dictionary
-- hold down space key/text editor button to skip autoreplace
+- hold down text editor button to change languages
+- hold down enter skip autoreplace
 - hold down symbols button to access numpad

 #### clipboard